Shoram444/SNCuts/README.md

+## BREAKING
+*I Have changed the module to work with Falaise 5.x version.
+The affecting change from Falaise 4.x to 5.x was the change in architecture of how vertices are stored/read.
+This is now working. *

+### REMEMBER TO USE BRIO FILES GENERATED WITH FALAISE 5.x

 This is a repository which implements a simple data-cuts Falaise module for the SUperNEMO experiment.

 The module's main goal is to input a `.brio` file and *cut* data through a series of filters (for now I'm only implementing simple double beta decay topology filters, this may change in the future depending on collaboration's needs).
 The goal is to provide a *pure* `.brio` file with **only** the desired events inside!